My heart is steadfast, O God. I will sing and I will make music with my soul. Psalm 108:1

 18 So Samuel called to the Lord; and the Lord sent thunder and rain that day.
 Then all the people greatly feared the Lord and Samuel.

-19 All the people said to Samuel, “Pray for your servants to the Lord your God, that we not die; for we have added to all our sins this evil, to ask for a king.”
+19 All the people said to Samuel, “Pray for your servants to the Lord your God, that we not die; for we have added to all our sins this evil, asking for a king.”

 23 Moreover as for me, far be it from me that I should sin against the Lord in ceasing to pray for you: but I will instruct you in the good and the right way.
 24 Only fear the Lord, and serve him in truth with all your heart; for consider what great things he has done for you.
 25 But if you keep doing evil, you will be consumed, both you and your king.”